 - Armageddon Rag, The — novel by George R.R.
 Martin (1983).
-Chronicles the rise of a demonic force manifested through a mad new rhythm.
+A journalist investigates the death of a rock promoter and discovers a demonic force manifested through the music of his favorite band.

 - Ballad of Black Tom, The — novel by Victor LaValle (2016).
 A musician uncovers an occult world in Jazz Age Harlem.